-The falling edge of the $\overline{\text{CS}}$ in conjunction with the rising edge of the SCLK determines the start of the framing sequence.
+The falling edge of the $\overline{CS}$ in conjunction with the rising edge of the SCLK determines the start of the framing sequence.
 During an instruction phase, a 16-bit instruction is transmitted, followed by one or more data bytes, which is determined by Bit Field W0 and Bit Field W1.
 An example of the serial timing and its definitions can be found in Figure 32 and Table 8.

-In normal operation, $\overline{CS}$ is used to signal to the device that SPI commands are to be received and processed.
+In normal operation, $\overline{CS}$ signals to the device that SPI commands are to be received and processed.
 When $\overline{CS}$ is brought low, the device processes SCLK and SDIO to process instructions.
 Normally, $\overline{CS}$ remains low until the communication cycle is complete.
 However, if connected to a slow device, $\overline{CS}$ can be brought high between bytes, allowing older microcontrollers enough time to transfer data into shift registers. $\overline{CS}$ can be stalled when transferring one, two, or three bytes of data.
 When W0 and W1 are set to 11, the device enters streaming mode and continues to process data, either reading or writing, until $\overline{CS}$ is taken high to end the communication cycle.
 This allows complete memory transfers without having to provide additional instructions.

-Regardless of the mode, if $\overline{CS}$ is taken high in the middle of any byte transfer, the SPI state machine is reset and the device waits for a new instruction.
+Regardless of the mode, if $\overline{CS}$ is taken high in the middle of any byte transfer, the SPI state machine is reset, and the device waits for a new instruction.

-In addition to the operation modes, the SPI port can be configured to operate in different manners.
-For applications that do not require a control port, the $\overline{\text{CS}}$ line can be tied and held high.
-This places the remainder of the SPI pins in their secondary mode as defined in the SDIO Pin and SCLK Pin sections. $\overline{\text{CS}}$ can also be tied low to enable 2-wire mode.
-When $\overline{\text{CS}}$ is tied low, SCLK and SDIO are the only pins required for communication.
-Although the device is synchronized during power-up, caution must be exercised when using this mode to ensure that the serial port remains synchronized with the $\overline{\text{CS}}$ line.
+In addition to the operation modes, the SPI port can be configured to operate in different modes.
+For applications that do not require a control port, the $\overline{CS}$ line can be tied and held high.
+This places the remainder of the SPI pins in their secondary mode, as is defined in the SDIO Pin section and the SCLK Pin section.
+The $\overline{CS}$ pin can also be tied low to enable 2-wire mode.
+When $\overline{CS}$ is tied low, SCLK and SDIO are the only pins required for communication.
+Although the device is synchronized during power-up, caution must be exercised when using this mode to ensure that the serial port remains synchronized with the $\overline{CS}$ line.
 When operating in 2-wire mode, it is recommended to use a 1-, 2-, or 3-byte transfer exclusively.
-Without an active $\overline{\text{CS}}$ line, streaming mode can be entered but not exited.
+Without an active $\overline{CS}$ line, streaming mode can be entered but not exited.